 G3 Disclosure Description Contents GC PR9 CORE Monetary value of significant fines for noncompliance with laws and regulations concerning the provision and use of products and services.
+Results in 2011 fiscal year "No penalties against violating rules and regulations" <target areas="" to<br="">cover : Japan></target>

-NA Not applicable, or no significant instances.
+NANot applicable, or no significant instances.BlankcolumnInformation not disclosed.

-Blankcolumn Information not disclosed.